RidoziKishito/flappy-bird-dqn/README.md

 ## 📘 **Summary**

-This repository implements a compact **Flappy Bird** environment, **DQN / Double-DQN agents**, training & evaluation utilities, and a simple **GUI / console front-end** to run experiments and play the trained agent.
+A custom Flappy Bird environment and reinforcement learning setup featuring DQN and Double-DQN agents.
+The repository includes training and evaluation modules, model checkpointing, and both GUI and console-based interfaces for running experiments and interacting with the trained agent.
+Developed as a third-year university project with a focus on RL experimentation and reproducibility.

 ---